-Based on my experience, soft paper0068-not shredded paper-is the most appropriate nesting material for mice.
+Based on my experience, soft paper-not shredded paper-is the most appropriate nesting material for mice.

-My facility uses mostly Nestlets, but I've found that the mice create much better nests with Enviro-dri0069 (mix of shredded recycled paper and Kraft paper).
+My facility uses mostly Nestlets, but I've found that the mice create much better nests with Enviro-dri (mix of shredded recycled paper and Kraft paper).
 This material allows the mice to build proper nests, but it makes it a bit difficult to properly check the animals-a minor trade off.
+EnviroPaks are USDA approved tea bag filled with approximately 6 grams of Enviro-dri; this amount probably does not provide sufficient thermal nesting material.